wdlingit/rackj/walkthrough/Rackj_short_reads_AScomp.md

 java misc.GffTree -I TAIR10_GFF3_genes_transposons.gff
 ```

 The above command asks `misc.GffTree` to parse `TAIR10_GFF3_genes_transposons.gff` and generate a `.features` file.
-Please note that we applied some strict rules on parsing GFF3 files.
+Please note that we applied some strict rules on parsing GFF3 files so the program may report some issues for other GFF3 files.
 Please refer [here](https://github.com/wdlingit/gff3fixes) for a few examples of fixing GFF3 files, or consider raising an issue for an unparsable GFF3 file.
 ```
 Singularity> cat TAIR10_GFF3_genes_transposons.gff.features
 GffRoot